andrewmoles2/rTrainIntroduction/Workshop4a/rWorkshop4a.md

 For this exercise we will use the same `messi_career` data frame, adding this years data.

 1)  Make a data frame called thisYear (or similar) and add the following data:
-Appearances: 6, Goals: 2, Season: 2020, Club: FC Barcelona, Age: 33, Champions league Goals: 1. *hint: Make sure the column names match up*
+Appearances: 19, Goals: 10, Season: 2020, Club: FC Barcelona, Age: 33, Champions league Goals: 3. *hint: Make sure the column names match up (e.g. champLeagueGoal)*
 2)  Now, using `rbind()` add the new row of data to your messi_career data frame.
 3)  Print the result, you should now see your new row of data!